TheZ3ro/nsaway/README.md

 #### Plugins

  - video.py:  Check if a /dev/video device is used
+ - audio.py:  Check if one of the Audio-Capture-Device is used
  - arp_poison.py:  Check if the MAC address of default Gateway changes
  - sslstrip.py:  Check if there are changes on the page of 2 or more trusted website
  - sslmitm.py:  Check Fingerprint changes of 2 or more trusted website